 Making therapy safe and effective for you

 The basis of any helping relationship is trust.
 Therefore it is important for you to know you are can trust me as your therapist to always have your interests as paramount.
-I am a member of the The British Association for Counselling and Psychotherapy (BACP) and abide by their ethical framework for good counselling practice.
-As a member and Senior Accredited Practitioner I abide by their Code of Practice and am subject to their complaints procedure, which can be found on the BACPwebsite.
+I am a member of the The British Association for Counselling and Psychotherapy (BACP) I abide by their ethical framework for good counselling practice.
+As a member of the Voluntary Register and Senior Accredited Practitioner I abide by their Code of Practice and am subject to their complaints procedure, which can be found on the BACPwebsite.
 My registration no. is 503532.

 Confidentiality is an integral part of a trusting relationship.
 This means what is shared will not be disclosed to a third party.
 All of this would be discussed with you at the assessment session.
 The limitation to this is if you told me anything whereby you were a risk to yourself in any way or a risk to another adult or child.
 I ask for GP contact details and any history of psychiatric illness or admissions.
 I may write a letter of introduction to your GP if they were currently treating you.
 I would make contact with your GP if I felt you were unable to keep yourself safe and were at risk of suicide or serious self harm.
 Further limitation to confidentiality would be the intention to act or actual acts of terrorism or anything outside of the law.
 I would discuss this with you but would maintain the duty to inform appropriate agencies when necessary.

 Making a working agreement: